jmfennell/sonarcloud-github-action/README.md

 - `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarCloud.
 You can generate a token on your [Security page in SonarCloud](https://sonarcloud.io/account/security/).
 You can set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository.

+### Scanning pull requests

+By default, analysis is not triggered on pull request events.
+To enable this, set an environment variable of `SCAN_PULL_REQUEST`

 ## Example of pull request analysis

 <img src="./images/SonarCloud-analysis-in-Checks.png">